mhgreen/openbuilds-parts/README.md

 ### 13mm bearing brackets

 This is a pair of brackets for 20 tooth MXL or GT2 timing pulleys.
 A left and right bearing bracket are attached to the ends of OpenBuilds rail.
 Thrust bearings and shaft collars keep the shafts positioned.
-There is an example assembly picture in the part folder.
+There is an example assembly picture and Inventor assembly in the part folder.

 One source for MXL timing pulleys, shafts and couplers is SDP/SI: http://www.sdp-si.com/eStore/Catalog.
 A source for threaded hex standoffs is McMaster: http://www.mcmaster.com/